 Mr Corrigan holds a bachelor and masters in creative arts and has interests and experience in the agricultural industry particularly wheat, canola and beef.
 Mr Corrigan is also managing director of an entertainment production company.

-Maurice joined Webster on 18 April 2016 and was appointed Company Secretary from 28 April 2016.
-He is a member of CPA Australia, Institute of Chartered Secretaries and holds a Bachelor of Arts from the University of Canberra.
+Mr Felizzi joined Webster on 18 April 2016 and was appointed Company Secretary from 28 April 2016.
+Mr Felizzi was appointed Chief Executive Officer on 19 December 2017 and a Director on 30 April 2018.
+He is a member of CA Australia, Institute of Chartered Secretaries and holds a Bachelor of Arts from the University of Canberra.

 Below you will find relevant company documents in PDF format available for download.
 Please click on the relevant link to open the associated document.